MakieOrg/Makie.jl/docs_franklin/site/tutorials/basic-tutorial.md

 You can read about the different available plotting functions with examples in the Plotting Functions section.

-If you want to learn about making complex figures with nested sublayouts, have a look at the [Layout Tutorial](@ref) section.
+If you want to learn about making complex figures with nested sublayouts, have a look at the \myreflink{Layout Tutorial} section.

 If you're interested in creating interactive visualizations that use Makie's special `Observables` workflow, this is explained in more detail in the [Observables & Interaction](@ref) section.

-If you want to create animated movies, you can find more information in the [Animations](@ref) section.
+If you want to create animated movies, you can find more information in the \myreflink{Animations} section.